Three Palestinians killed in fresh Gaza-Israel border protests - Journal du Cameroun

 “Attempts have been made to harm security infrastructure, roll burning tires, hurl rocks and fly kites with flaming objects attached to them.”

-In response, it said, “troops have used riot dispersal means and have fired in accordance with the rules of engagement”.
+“Troops have used riot dispersal means and have fired in accordance with the rules of engagement,” it added.

 Demonstrations are expected to spike again in the lead up to May 14, when the United States will move its embassy from Tel Aviv to Jerusalem.